3 accredited programs. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Pennsylvania, aspiring Firefighter Is can choose from 3 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Firefighter Is in Pennsylvania can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Firefighter Is use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 This 16-hour course is designed to introduce new firefighters to the essential aspects of fire service.
 Participants gain knowledge on the organization of fire services, firefighter safety, and usage of personal protective equipment.
 Additionally, an overview of terrorism awareness is provided to prepare fire service professionals for various scenarios.